Reports may not be the most exciting communication format. But they’re important.

 - Products and services that are selling the most and ones that are lagging

 - Number of leads and conversion rates for a given period

 - Any challenges or roadblocks

-One way to approach your sales report is to make it a segment of your weekly team meetings.
-You may want to provide a quick update for company-wide meetings, and a more in-depth report for sales and marketing team meetings.
+Consider making sales reporting a segment of your weekly team meetings.
+You may want to provide a quick update for company-wide meetings and a more in-depth report for sales and marketing team meetings.

-For example, here is an example of what a quick sales report template could look like:
+Here’s an example of what a quick weekly sales report could look like:

 The slide simply covers the total sales for the week and compares them to previous weeks to highlight growth.